peerlibrary/peerlibrary/CONTRIBUTING.md

  * All necessary code changes but not more than those
  * Documentation (can be through code comments and/or end-user documentation/help for new features)
  * Tests (if pull request is fixing a bug, tests should fail without the pull request and succeed with it; if pull request is adding a new feature, tests should test all aspects of this new feature)
 * Make sure your commits are passing tests on [Travis CI](https://travis-ci.org/peerlibrary/peerlibrary).
-Consider signing up on Travis CI with your GitHub account so that you get e-mail notification when tests are complete.
+Consider signing up on Travis CI with your GitHub account so that you get email notification when tests are complete.
 * Consider writing a [blog post](http://blog.peerlibrary.org/) about you pull request as well.
 You have all rights to brag about it!

 If you are planing to work on something big, please announce that by commenting/opening a related ticket first and describe your plan.
 We would hate to have to steer you in a different direction after you have already put in a lot of hard work.